SeungyounShin/SeungyounShin/_posts/2023-12-23-python-dataclass.md

 ---
 layout: post
-title: a post with code
+title: dataclasses — 데이터 클래스
 date: 2015-07-15 15:09:00
 description: an example of a blog post with some code
 tags: formatting code
 categories: sample-posts
-featured: true
 ---
 This theme implements a built-in Jekyll feature, the use of Rouge, for syntax highlighting.
 It supports more than 100 languages.